Nella1a/next-js-hotdeals/README.md

      - Create a file named db-user.txt and add your database username.
      - Create a file named db-name.txt and add your database name.

-5. Add a docker-compose.override.yaml in your root directory.
+5. docker-compose.override.yaml:

    For development, a docker-compose.override-example.yaml is provided.
-   The file also opens a database port so you can connect to it with your local database client.
 After copying the example file to docker-compose.override.yaml, Docker Compose will automatically apply the overrides.
 The docker-compose.yaml file runs a Next.js app along with a PostgreSQL database in a Docker stack.
 You can find more details on how docker compose works [here](https://docs.docker.com/compose/how-tos/multiple-compose-files/merge/)

    ```
    cp docker-compose.override-example.yaml docker-compose.override.yaml